dbemerydt/updateRepsOnGaza/README.md

 For Senator Hickenlooper and Rep Neguse, you'll have to manually click "submit", as they have infrastructure preventing automated submissions.

 Also please edit `messageBody.txt` to say your name instead of mine, and maybe change the language in it if you want?

+To run, type `python pull-send.py` and keep an eye on the terminal for user prompts.